-Practical eCommerce: What does Overstock do to prepare for the holidays?
+Practical Ecommerce: What does Overstock do to prepare for the holidays?

-Patrick Byrne: “Well, a number of things.
+Patrick Byrne: Well, a number of things.
 First of all, our systems.
 We do a lot of development over the year, developing new technology, and we have to make sure that by the time we get to November 1st, none of it is fragile anymore, that it’s all hardened and bolted down.
-We don’t even roll much new technology once we get past November 1st just because we don’t want anything to break.
+We don’t even roll out much new technology after November 1st because we don’t want anything to break.
 We also build our inventories substantially.

 PeC: It looks like your company will grow to something around $750 million for the year in annual sales.
 What percentage of that will be holiday related?

-Byrne: “In general, we are growing, again.
-I do think we should see positive growth for the year and typically, our fourth quarter is close to 40 percent of our annual sales.
+Byrne: In general, we are growing again.
+We should see positive growth for the year; typically, our fourth quarter is close to 40 percent of our annual sales.

-Byrne: “It does sound a little low.
-It sounded a little low to me.”
+Byrne: It does sound a little low.
+It sounded a little low to me.

-“Now, 10 years ago, they were hugely expensive and you needed a big development team.
+Now, 10 years ago, those systmes were hugely expensive, and you needed a big development team.
 Now, you can pretty much get stuff off the shelf through one advertising network or another.
 MSN has very good technology, DoubleClick, Google of course.
-They have great technology for advertisers that let you figure out the payback in every dollar.
+They have great technology for advertisers that let you figure out the payback for every dollar.

-“You really want to keep what you’re spending equal to the gross profit you’re making from the channel and not more, because that way you make money or you break even on the first transaction, then if you can get people to come back, that’s the way you make money.
+You want to keep what you’re spending equal to the gross profit you’re making from the channel and not more because that way, you make money or you break even on the first transaction, then if you can get people to come back, that’s the way you make money.

-You may have 1,000 customers, and you’re getting $200,000 of revenue, but if you really analyze where your profit is, what you find is all your profit, you know, 140 percent of your profit is coming out of 5 percent of those customers.
-Fifty of those customers out of the thousand are giving you all your profit and the other 950 people that you’re serving are actually costing you money.
-What you want to do, of course, is try to get rid of them and get more people like the 50.
-You can’t get there, you can’t do that, unless you have really good analysis.
+You may have 1,000 customers, and you’re getting $200,000 of revenue, but if you analyze where your profit is, what you find is 140 percent of your profit is coming out of 5 percent of those customers.
+Fifty customers out of the 1,000 are giving you all your profit, and the other 950 people you’re serving are costing you money.
+What you want to do is to get rid of them and get more people like the 50.
+You can’t get there; you can’t do that unless you have a really good analysis.

-“If you’re not going to put the time to be doing that analysis, you probably need to stay in a different game because what the Internet is doing is letting people access so much data and there’s such strong patterns that can be found.
-But the people who are figuring out how to find those patterns and harness them are able to strip so much cost out of their system that you’re really not going to be able to compete with them unless you’re willing to play the same game.
+If you’re not going to put the time to be doing that analysis, you probably need to stay in a different game because what the Internet is doing is letting people access so much data.
+There are such strong patterns that can be found.
+But the people figuring out how to find and harness those patterns can strip so much cost out of their system that you cannot compete with them unless you’re willing to play the same game.

-Byrne: “I would say that’s not true.
-We started off tiny.
-We started off in a room full of people.
+Byrne: I would say that’s not true.
+We started tiny.
+We started in a room full of people.
 So, it’s not true.

-“But there is an alternative for that person.
-It sounds self-serving, but 80 percent of our products that you see on our site we really don’t warehouse.
+But there is an alternative for that person.
+It sounds self-serving, but 80 percent of the products that you see on our site we don’t warehouse.
 We don’t have them.
 We make deals with all of these smaller mom-and-pop [businesses].
-We have thousands of suppliers who drop ship for us and there’s people who start off in their garage with us and now have multi-million dollar businesses.
-They are our suppliers, but they don’t actually ship the products to us.
-They integrate to us.
+We have thousands of suppliers who drop ship for us, and some people start in their garage with us and now have multi-million dollar businesses.
+They are our suppliers but don’t ship the products to us.
+They integrate into us.
 So, if you have a product that can be sold on Overstock and fits in one of our categories, get in touch.

-“We have this very simple software that you can integrate to and then we’re doing all the marketing.
+We have this very simple software you can integrate, and then we’re doing all the marketing.
 We’re doing everything that I’ve just said.
 We’re driving the traffic and converting the customers.
-We’re handling customer service, handling the credit cards, doing all the things so that customer never really needs to know that it’s actually a mom-and-pop who is drop shipping the product to them.
-We have well over a thousand of these partners and a lot of them have built very nice businesses, getting a niche, getting it live on our site.
+We’re handling customer service, credit cards, and doing everything so customers never really need to know that a mom-and-pop is drop-shipping the product to them.
+We have well over a thousand of these partners, and a lot of them have built very nice businesses, getting a niche, getting it live on our site.

-“[Our system is] much different than eBay or Amazon Marketplace.
+[Our system is] much different than eBay or Amazon’s Marketplace.
 We are not open to the world.
 It’s much more of an intimate relationship.
-We’re not just posting whatever you want, but you work with our buyers, you get your products, you get them up, and we deliver a lot of sales to these kinds of people.”
+We’re not just posting whatever you want, but you work with our buyers, you get your products, you get them up, and we deliver a lot of sales to these kinds of people.

 PeC: What percentage of Overstock’s merchandise is closeout or liquidated-related?

-Byrne: “If I had to pick a number, I’d say three-quarters of it is closeout in one way or another.
+Byrne: If I had to pick a number, I’d say three-quarters of it is closeout in one way or another.
 It’s either bankruptcy or liquidation or somebody somewhere wants to get rid of the inventory.
 There are different ways that it reaches us.
-[It could be a] factory that has some downtime, a six-week period where it doesn’t have enough orders to keep busy and so they’ll make stuff for us at a special price, but it’s just to keep their factory busy.
-Arguably, you could say, ‘Well, that’s overstock, too.’”
+[It could be a] factory that has some downtime, a six-week period where it doesn’t have enough orders to keep busy, and so they’ll make stuff for us at a special price, but it’s just to keep their factory busy.
+Arguably, you could say, “Well, that’s Overstock, too.”

-Byrne: “Well, I like free shipping.
+Byrne: Well, I like free shipping.
 There’s evidence, however, that customers value it more highly than they should.
 We noticed on days we have free shipping, suddenly people order disproportionately, say, $500 bookcases.
 Now, our normal shipping policy is $2.95.
-So, it’s their waiting for a free shipping day to order that $500 bookcase.
-On a normal day, it’s only 3 bucks, so it seems that they are overvaluing the free shipping.
+So, they are waiting for a free shipping day to order that $500 bookcase.
+On a normal day, it’s only three bucks, so they seem to be overvaluing the free shipping.

 Men have not as big a problem with it.
 They have other things they care about.
-Women care about the two primary things, the shipping cost and the quality of customer service.
-If you’re selling a product that is oriented towards women, you have to make sure you’ve got great customer service and you got to do something about your shipping.
-If you’re selling $100 product and you know it’s going to cost you $10 to ship it, probably better off just saying it’s $110 with free shipping.
-That’s better than saying it’s $100, but there’s $10 charge in checkout.”
+Women care about two primary things, the shipping cost and the quality of customer service.
+If you’re selling a product oriented towards women, you have to ensure you’ve got great customer service and do something about your shipping.
+If you’re selling a $100 product and you know it will cost you $10 to ship it, probably better off just saying it’s $110 with free shipping.
+That’s better than saying it’s $100, but there’s a $10 charge at checkout.

 PeC: Anything else on your mind today?

-Byrne: “Best of luck to everybody out there making a go in this industry and don’t forget what I said.
-If you’ve got great products, but building the site is difficult, remember to look into the Overstock partner program.
-In any case, best of luck to all your readers.”
+Byrne: Best of luck to everybody making a go in this industry, and don’t forget what I said.
+If you’ve got great products but building the site is difficult, remember to look into the Overstock partner program.
+In any case, best of luck to all your readers.